0foo/geraldine/README.md

 * For things like includes, you can define priority directories.
 * This will process everything the same except these directories will be processed first.
 * This allows you to define a jinja template to process and use the include tag with an already built directory: {% include sometemplate.html %}
 * The currently only implemented priority directory so far is geri_src/includes.
+* Going to make this customizable to add any you want when I have the bandwidth

 ## To Do:
-* Stick it up on pypi to make it installable with pip
+* Stick it up on pypi to make it installable with pip when the hackers/spammers go away
 * Make config files
     * a user folder: ~/.geraldine
     * also project level config files, the code will bubble up looking for the first .geraldine config file match, and use ~/.ger.. as default if none